 The Food Theatre

-Over the three days, we will have leading game chefs and professionals talking and showing us how to get the best from our game.
+Over the three days, we welcomed leading game chefs and professionals talking and showing us how to get the best from our game.
 Steve Wade will be talking about how his business really is from moor and the air to your table and your dog’s bowl!)
 We have Master chef winner Jamie Scott and Gleneagles chef Richard Dalgliesh to name a few.

 10.30: Catriona Frankitti